Skip to main content

 • Other Countertop Ovens We Tested

-• What to Consider Before Buying a Countertop Oven
+• What to Look For in a Countertop Oven

 • How We Test Countertop Ovens

-To find the best countertop ovens, we tested several popular models, using them to cook a variety of foods, including french fries, cornbread-topped chili, frozen pizza, and more.
-The best model we tested was the GE Profile Smart Oven (available at Amazon) , which excelled at baking and air frying and boasts a sleek modern design.
+We tested the best countertop ovens to find the models that deliver reliable cooking performance, useful features, and real value—while also calling out where countertop ovens shine and where they fall short, so you can decide if one actually fits your needs.
+The best model we tested was the GE Profile Smart Oven, which excelled at baking and air frying and boasts a sleek, modern design.
 If you’re looking for something a bit more affordable, the Ninja Foodi XL Pro (available at Amazon) is another great pick with a spacious interior that can accommodate two trays of food at once.

 GE Profile Smart Oven on countertop next to plate of french fries